-If you want to be a Product Manager, you truly should understand what product management is.
+If you want to be a Product Manager, you should understand what product management is.
 But if you want to be a great Product Manager, then you should also know the common myths about product management.
-In this article I debunk the top 8 myths about product management.
+In this article, I debunk the top 7myths about product management.

 Myth 1: Product management is a Venn diagram: